Calculating linear flow rate for CIM® monoliths

-Where F is the flow rate in mL/min, L is the bed height, Do and Di are the outer and inner diameter of the column (tabulated below).
+Where F is the flow rate in mL/min, L is the length of the monolith, Do and Di are the outer and inner diameter of the column (tabulated below).

 This relative complexity can be explained.
 Because of the difference in the surface areas of the external and internal cylinder walls, linear flow rate at the outer (inlet) surface of the (thick-wall-cylindrical) monolith is slower than the linear flow rate at the inner (outlet) surface.
 In other words, linear flow rate accelerates between the inlet and outlet surfaces.
 This does not have any negative consequences because mass transport is convective, and that permits us to express flow rate simply in CV/min or CV/h.
 Linear flow rate differences that would have massive effects on porous particle columns have negligible effect on capacity and separation performance of monoliths.